AmineSidki/Sprout/README.md

 - Fork, make a branch, open a pull request.
 - Keep changes modular: prefer adding a new generator or template over modifying core parsing behavior.
-- Update or add tests that cover parsing/generation outcomes.
+- Update or add tests that cover parsing and generation outcomes.

-If you want help integrating a new feature (new template layer, an alternative mapper strategy, etc.) tell me which pipeline step you want to change and I’ll outline the implementation.
+If you want help integrating a new feature (new template layer, an alternative mapper strategy, etc.) open an issue describing which pipeline step you want to change.